abdelkimo/or-tools/doc_sources/MANUAL/source/manual/tsp/zoo_routing_problems.rst

 ..  only:: draft

-    This section is somewhat daunting and it's only purpose is to make you aware that the classification of *Routing Problems* is intricate [#daunting_section_zoo_routing_problems]_.
-Actually, there is no real and widely adopted classification [#taxonomy_RP]_ [#routing_problems_not_universally_accepted]_
+    This section is meant to make you aware that the classification of *Routing Problems* is intricate [#daunting_section_zoo_routing_problems]_.
+Actually, there is no real and widely adopted classification [#taxonomy_RP]_  [#routing_problems_not_universally_accepted]_.
-    and the problems' names
-    reflect the search history of the scientific community [#see_why_chinese_postman_problem_name]_.

-    All these problems are somewhat related to each others and to Scheduling Problems [#note_equivalence_scheduling_routing]_.
+    All the Routing Problems are somewhat related to each others and to Scheduling Problems [#note_equivalence_scheduling_routing]_.
-    The broad classification into three main categories is more rooted in the day to day research than in theoretical justifications.

-    ..  [#daunting_section_zoo_routing_problems] You can stop reading now if you want: this section involves neither Constraint Programming nor the or-tools library.

-    ..  [#taxonomy_RP] From time to time, an article is published to propose a good classification but to no avail until now.
-See [Eksioglu2009]_ for instance.

-    ..  [#routing_problems_not_universally_accepted] Some people may actually even disagree with the terms used in this manual.

-    ..  [#see_why_chinese_postman_problem_name]

-        ..  only:: html

-            Jump to the section :ref:`chinese_postman_problem` to discover why we talk about the *Chinese Postman* Problem for instance.

-        ..  raw:: latex

-            Jump to section~\ref{manual/arc_routing/cpp:chinese-postman-problem} to discover
-            why we talk about the \emph{Chinese Postman} Problem for instance.

-    ..
-[Eksioglu2009] B. Eksioglu, A. Volkan Vural, A. Reisman, *The vehicle routing problem: A taxonomic review*, Computers & Industrial Engineering, Volume 57, Issue 4, November 2009, Pages 1472-1483.

-    ..  [#note_equivalence_scheduling_routing] Although Scheduling Problems and Routing Problems are not solved with the same techniques.
-See [Prosser2003]_ for instance.

-    ..
-[Prosser2003] J. C. Beck, P. Prosser and E. Selensky, *Vehicle Routing and Job Shop Scheduling: What's the difference?*, Proc. of the 13th International Conference on Automated Planning and Scheduling, 2003, pages 267--276.

-    ..  warning:: Be aware of the complexity of the classification of Routing Problems when you search for a specific routing problem.

 We can roughly divide Routing Problems in three broad - and often overlapping - categories:

       * **Node** Routing Problems (NRP)
       * **Arc** Routing Problems (ARP)
       * **Vehicle** Routing Problems (VRP)

-    For each category, we give an informal definition, list some known mathematical problems, refer an (somewhat arbitrary) authoritative source and present quickly the specific examples we detail in each chapter of part III.
+    For each category, we give an informal definition, list some known mathematical problems, refer an authoritative source and present quickly the examples we detail in each chapter of part III.

     Most problems have variants and
     sometimes are known under different names.
 For instance, the *Cumulative Travelling Salesman Problem* is also known